Kresqle/chat-app/README.md

-nvm it doesn't host duh
+nvm it doesn't host on gh-pages duh